-THE NO-NONSENSE SUMMARY: This position is intended for curious professionals who love to learn about new technologies, work in small teams and with customers to find solutions to their manufacturing challenges.
-Reporting to the Business Development Director, this position is meant to be the stepping stone to an outside Sales Engineer position.
-There is limited travel expected in the first 12–18 months.
-After being promoted to Sales Engineer, international travel will be approximately 25–40% of your time.
+THE NO-NONSENSE SUMMARY: This position is intended for curious professionals who love to learn about new technologies, work in small teams and help customers find solutions to their manufacturing challenges.
+Reporting to the Business Development Director, this position is meant for engineering graduates who want to apply their technical skills to the real-world challenges our customers face.
+After being trained on our products and their applications, as a Sales Engineer, international travel will be approximately 20–35% of your time.
 Be sure to read to the end of the description to be sure you don’t miss an important detail.

 Yes, you read that right – we’re looking for a ROCKSTAR.
 If the title sounds unconventional, it’s because CAPLINQ is too.
-We’re looking for that special someone who has not one, but two complementary skills – the amazing ability to understand technical concepts (Learning Product Knowledge) and the ability to speak confidently about them (Communication).
+We’re looking for that special someone who has not one, but two complementary skills – the amazing ability to grasp and explain technical concepts (Technical Sales Presenter) and the ability to manage multiple projects simultaneously (Project Management).

 Let me come right out and say that we welcome new graduates of technical schools and programs to apply, but if you think you are more experienced, and grasp exactly all the concepts described hereunder — then you are also welcome to apply.
 Salary and benefits will be commensurate with experience and skill set.

 Do you describe yourself as a proactive, super-organized, enthusiastic, multitasking rockstar that likes to work with engineers on the technologies that will shape the next 20 years?
-Our customers are European manufacturers in the automotive, fuel cell, computer chip, hydrogen- & electric-powered vehicles industries, looking to define the next generation vehicles, batteries, iPhone- & Galaxy-parts and major infrastructure redesigns.
-Our customers will rely on you to recommend and support projects with epoxies, alloys, graphene composites and ion-exchange membranes.
+Our customers are European manufacturers in the automotive, fuel cell, semiconductor, 5G, hydrogen- & eMobility industries, looking to define the next generation electric vehicles, batteries, iPhone- & Galaxy-parts and major infrastructure redesigns.
+Our customers will rely on you to recommend and support projects with epoxies, alloys, adhesives, thermal interface materials, conductive plastics and ion-exchange membranes.
 Cool, right?

 Does this type of work inspire and motivate you?
 Then I encourage you to read on.
 If on the other hand, you’re already exhausted reading this, I recommend you take a nap and check out another job post.